 The Office is in Dublin.
-There may be a requirement to attend court or official business in locations outside of Dublin.
+Due to the nature of the work of the ODPP there might be occasions in which our employees must attend official business in locations outside of Dublin.
 When absent from home and headquarters on official duty, appropriate travelling expenses and subsistence allowances will paid in line with civil service regulations.